Clemapfel/Mousetrap.jl/docs/src/01_manual/02_signals.md

 end
 ```

-Clicking the button, we now get:
+By clicking the button, we now get:

 ```
 custom message
 ```

-Any and all objects can be provided as `data`, however, they have to be packaged as exactly **one** argument.
+Any and all objects can be provided as `data`, but they have to be packaged as exactly **one** argument.

 ### Grouping Data Arguments

 Because there is only one `data`, it may seem limiting as to what or how much data we can pass to the signal handlers.
 In practice, this is not true,
-because we can use a simple trick to group any amount of objects into a single argument.
+because we can use a simple trick to group any number of objects into a single argument.

 Let's say we want to forward a string `"abc"`, an integer `999` and a vector of floats `[1.0, 2.0, 3.0]` to the signal handler.
 To achieve this, we can do the following: